cpsource/UFT/README.md

 ## License

 This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
-You are free to share and adapt the material, as long as appropriate credit is given.
+You are free to share and adapt the material as long as appropriate credit is given.

 ## About